tajhlande/lmae/README.md

 * `REFRESH_TIME` - Optionally, the number of seconds between refreshing weather data.
     Defaults to 600 seconds, which is the suggested shortest refresh time in the OpenWeather API documentation.

-Alternatively, you could create an `env.ini` file in this directory with the following structure:
+Alternatively, you could create an `env.ini` file in the project's base directory with the following structure:

     [location]
     latitude=XXX.XXXXXX